OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 ---

 # Globe Geometry Features from GeoJson Files
 As of version 0.19.0, OpenSpace includes support for drawing geometry features on a globe based on files in the [GeoJson](https://geojson.org/) file format.
 GeoJson is a format for encoding geographic data structures based on 2D or 3D geographic coordinates, with latitude, longitude and an optional altitude.
 It supports shapes like points, lines and polygons.
-See the GeoJson specification for more details.

 Some examples of features are shown below (polygons, points with textures, and lines).